-- Partners and Roles: PEP (project coordinator), Suffolk County (funder), TNC (funder and project lead), SMARTeams (contractor), Town of East Hampton (partner), and Accabonac Protection Committee (partner) - c.
-Description and Objectives: The regional group of experts, Salt Marsh Adaptation & Resiliency Teams, or SMARTeams have piloted new techniques to address hydrologic dysfunction found within landscapes of salt marshes across the northeast region.
+Description and Objectives: The regional group of experts, Salt Marsh Adaptation & Resiliency

+Teams, or SMARTeams have piloted new techniques to address hydrologic dysfunction found within landscapes of salt marshes across the northeast region.
 This project will be amongst the first-of-its-kind restoration practice, with implications for marsh restoration approach across Suffolk County.
 PEP and Suffolk County Health Services is currently leading the next phase of design and permitting.
 This project will introduce an alternative to traditional high disturbance restoration to Peconic Estuary with a focus on designs based in historic farming legacy features in the landscape.
-The project will facilitate continued stakeholder engagement and education on this restoration approach that will allow for the implementation of these strategies on other properties as appropriate. - d.
-Outputs and Deliverables: Expansion of conceptual designs to surrounding public lands of the marsh complex, permit-ready designs, and permitting as well as stakeholder engagement and education that will align our resource managers with lessons learned across the region to advance large scale protection of wetland systems. - e.
-Estimated Milestones: Project expected to be completed December 2024 - f.
-External Constraints: none. - g.
-Long Term Outcomes: The benefits of habitat restoration efforts will be seen over a long period of time, but will result in enhancement of existing resources, coastal resilience habitat service, and/or restoration of habitats that have been lost or degraded. - h.
-Clean Water Act Core Programs: Wetland Protection
+The project will facilitate continued stakeholder engagement and education on this restoration approach that will allow for the implementation of these strategies on other properties as appropriate.

+- c.
+Outputs and Deliverables: Expansion of conceptual designs to surrounding public lands of the marsh complex, permit-ready designs, and permitting as well as stakeholder engagement and education workshop that will align our resource managers with lessons learned across the region to advance large scale protection of wetland systems. - d.
+Estimated Milestones: Project expected to be completed December 2025 - e.
+Long Term Outcomes: The benefits of habitat restoration efforts will be seen over a long period of time, but will result in enhancement of existing resources, coastal resilience habitat service, and/or restoration of habitats that have been lost or degraded. - f.
+Clean Water Act Core Programs: Wetland Protection - g.
+External Constraints: N/A